danielfreire-dev/Tenzi/README.md

 ## To do list

-- Add multiplayer functionality to the game.-
+- Add multiplayer functionality to the game.
+- Add die faces to the dice.
 - Create a scoreboard that keeps track of how many times each player has won.
 - Create a modal that displays when someone wins and shows the winner’s name.
 - Create a modal that displays when someone loses and shows the loser’s name.